-Lisa Paul CPDT-KA KPA-CTP CNWI (Head Trainer)
+Lisa Godfrey CPDT-KA KPA-CTP CNWI (Head Trainer/Owner)

 Animal training is a constantly evolving area of research where we’ve only scratched the surface.
 As such, I am an enormous proponent for continuing education for ALL pet trainers.
 Whether it’s early socialization or high level competition sports, there is always more to learn.